Office, Conference/Event Space, Gardens

-Construction is underway on a new campus for Meyer Memorial Trust, one of the largest private foundations in Oregon.
+Construction was completed this fall for a new campus for Meyer Memorial Trust, one of the largest private foundations in Oregon.
 The foundation works with and invests in organizations, communities, ideas, and efforts that contribute to a flourishing and equitable Oregon.

 Located in North Portland's Albina District, the site was a former impound yard and the neighborhood where the founder of Meyer Memorial Trust, grocer Fred G. Meyer, lived and began building his reputation.
 Today, the neighborhood boasts a wide array of transportation options, including proximity toTriMet bus and light-rail routes, ease of walkability and bikeability.

-Meyer's new 20,000 sf headquarters will include workspace for 50 employees and will feature a library, educational garden, convening, and meeting spaces.
+Meyer's new 19,800 sf headquarters includes workspace for 50 employees and features a library, educational garden, convening, and meeting spaces.
 The new campus is envisioned as a place for nonprofits, community leaders, and organizations from across Oregon to gather and collaborate.
 To strengthen the connection between the Foundation and the communities it serves, the ground floor is designed as a welcoming hub with indoor and outdoor gathering spaces that open to the street.

-In line with the Foundation’s commitment to equity, at least 43 percent of the project is being built by women and minority-owned subcontractors.
-In addition, the contractor plans for at least 30 percent of journeyman and apprentice hours to be filled by minorities and 10 percent to be filled by women.
+In line with the Foundation’s commitment to equity, the project achieved 55 percent MWESB participation, with 47 percent of the project built by women and minority-owned subcontractors.
+In addition, 30 percent of journeyman and apprentice hours were filled by minorities, and 10 percent by women.